389ds/389ds.github.io/docs/389ds/FAQ/upstream-test-framework.md

 #### **enableReplication(suffix, role, [replicaId], [binddn])**

 Enable replication for a given suffix.
-If the role is REPLICAROLE\_MASTER or REPLICAROLE\_HUB, it also creates the changelog.
+If the role is REPLICAROLE\_SUPPLIER or REPLICAROLE\_HUB, it also creates the changelog.
 If the entry "cn=replrepl,cn=config" (default replication manager) does not exist, it creates it.

 -   **@param** suffix - dn of suffix
--   **@param** role - role of the replica REPLICAROLE_MASTER, REPLICAROLE_HUB or REPLICAROLE_CONSUMER
+-   **@param** role - role of the replica REPLICAROLE_SUPPLIER, REPLICAROLE_HUB or REPLICAROLE_CONSUMER
--   **@param** rid - number that identify the supplier replica (role=REPLICAROLE_MASTER) in the topology.
+-   **@param** rid - number that identify the supplier replica (role=REPLICAROLE_SUPPLIER) in the topology.
 For hub/consumer (role=REPLICAROLE_HUB or REPLICAROLE_CONSUMER), rid value is not used.
 This parameter is mandatory for supplier.
 -   **@param** binddn - A replication session needs to bind with this DN to send replication updates
 -   **@return** None
 -   **@raise** ValueError - if role in invalid